-Staff's initial BFC cost recovery is 66 percent.
-The Commission typically sets the BFC cost recovery no greater than 40 percent.
-In recent cases, when a customer base is seasonal, the Commission typically set the BFC cost recovery greater than 40 percent.
-However, staff recommends that its initial BFC allocation of 66 percent be reduced to 54 percent.
+Currently, the Utility's estimated fixed cost is 58 percent of the total revenue requirement.
+We typically set the BFC cost recovery no greater than 40 percent.
+In recent cases, when a customer base is seasonal, we typically set the BFC cost recovery greater than 40 percent.
+We find that the BFC allocation shall be set at 52 percent.
 This allows the Utility sufficient cash flow to cover fixed costs and minimize the rate impact while the seasonal customers are out of residence.